Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ## Connecting to a Single Switch
-You can connect a Supermicro {{site.sm1014s}} cluster to a single switch.
+You can connect a your cluster to a single switch.
 If this switch becomes inoperative, the entire cluster becomes inaccessible.

 * **Unified Networking**